-Editing: Anupriya Saraswat
+Editing and Transcription: Anupriya Saraswat

 Architect Gautam Bhatia eloquently puts it, ‘architects aren’t really needed anymore.’